 syntax you can install any specific Django version.
 If you don't

 specify a package version, pip downloads and installs the most

 recent available version for the specified package.

-Sometimes a Django release may take a few days to become available through pip, in which case you'll receive an error.
+Sometimes a Django release can take time to become available through pip, in which case you'll receive an error.
 In such cases you can download the release directly from the Django main site at https://www.djangoproject.com/download/.
 Once you download the release file in tar.gz format, you can use pip to make the installation as illustrated in listing 1-8.

 Listing 1-8.
 Install Django from local tar.gz file with pip

 [user@~]$ pip install /home/Downloads/Django-2.2.tar.gz Processing /home/Downloads/Django-2.2.tar.gz Collecting pytz (from Django==2.2) Using cached pytz-2018.9-py2.py3-none-any.whl Collecting sqlparse (from Django==2.2) Using cached sqlparse-0.3.0-py2.py3-none-any.whl Building wheels for collected packages: Django Building wheel for Django (setup.py) ... done Stored in directory: /home/ubuntu/.cache/pip/wheels/56/bf/24/ f44162e115f4fe0cfeb4b0ae99b570fb55a741a8d090c9894d Successfully built Django Installing collected packages: pytz, sqlparse, Django Successfully installed Django-2.2 pytz-2018.9 sqlparse-0.3.0

 Notice in listing 1-8 how pip is capable of installing Python packages directly from a compressed file on the local file system.